HelTecAutomation/HeltecDocs/doc/node/meshsolar/source/quick_start.md

 1. Ensure the following:
 - The main control module is properly connected
 - The battery soldering points and switch configuration are correct
-- The BMS function has been activated
+- The BMS function has been activated.
+If you are using Meshtastic firmware, the serial function may not be enabled.
+You can refer to the [Meshtastic Serial](meshtastic-serial) guide to enable the serial function.

 2. Connect devices and PC via USB-C cable, open the [**Configuration Page**](https://flash.nmiot.net:3333) in your browser, click the `Connect` to choose the port.